 - Every great cigar is made by aging the source tobacco using heat and shade to reduce sugar and water content – the “devil is always in the details” of each step of the manufacturing process.

-- Every cigar is made with three elements: Wrapper, Binder and Filler.
-And, the manufacturing process is complex; so, don’t just rely on a label of ad that screams where the tobacco is from.
+- Every cigar is made with three elements: Wrapper, Binder, and Filler.
+And the manufacturing process is complex, so don’t just rely on a label or ad that screams where the tobacco is from.
 You are buying a product that has a lot of moving parts above and beyond the source tobacco.

-Thinking all machine made cigars are low quality.
-It’s true many machine made cigars are made with lower quality tobacco by manufacturers who are not real focused on delivering a quality product.
-And, yes, the way a machine made cigar is constructed (chopped tobacco leaves as the filler) using low quality pipe tobaccos does in fact produce (in most cases) an inferior cigar.
-But, this is not always the case.
+Think all machine-made cigars are low quality.
+It’s true many machine-made cigars are made with lower-quality tobacco by manufacturers who are not really focused on delivering a quality product.
+And, yes, the way a machine-made cigar is constructed (chopped tobacco leaves as the filler) using low-quality pipe tobaccos does, in fact, produce (in most cases) an inferior cigar.
+But this is not always the case.

-- But, if the manufacture is using better quality source tobacco and a good quality wrapper you can absolutely find a great tasting machine made cigar.
+- But, if the manufacturer is using better quality source tobacco and a good quality wrapper, you can absolutely find a great-tasting machine-made cigar.?

-Don’t believe you are restricted to smoking RYO pipe tobacco that has been flavored by the manufacture.
-You can can absolutely and easily create your own “custom blend” at home using off the shelf materials and any good quality pipe tobacco that will work as source tobacco.
+Don’t believe you are restricted to smoking RYO pipe tobacco that has been flavored by the manufacturer.
+You can absolutely and easily create your own “custom blend” at home using off-the-shelf materials and any good quality pipe tobacco that will work as source tobacco.

-- You are no long limited to a small number of custom tastes or blends with today’s modern RYO pipe tobacco.
-You can get pipe tobacco in just about any flavor you can conceptualize: mint, super mint, “berry flavoring” and even chocolate or “Turkish” flavoring that’s going to be more exoctic.
+- You are no longer limited to a small number of custom tastes or blends with today’s modern RYO pipe tobacco.
+You can get pipe tobacco in just about any flavor you can conceptualize: mint, super mint, “berry flavoring,” and even chocolate or “Turkish” flavoring that’s going to be more exotic.

-- Today’s pipe tobacco samplers are priced aggressively by most manufacturers – most realize this is a good way to get their products into the hands of consumers.
+- Today’s pipe tobacco samplers are priced aggressively by most manufacturers – must realize this is a good way to get their products into the hands of consumers.